Python (ixmp package)

 pandas.DataFrame

-set_list(indexed_by: str | None = None) List[str][source]
+set_list(indexed_by: str | None = None) list[str][source]

 List all defined sets.
 See list_items().

-solve(model: str | None = None, callback: Callable | None = None, cb_kwargs: Dict[str, Any] = {}, **model_options) None[source]
+solve(model: str | None = None, callback: Callable | None = None, cb_kwargs: dict[str, Any] = {}, **model_options) None[source]

 Solve the model and store output.